 For short-term storage, the choice of storage containers isn’t as important.

-A lot of people store preserved foods in glass jars because they are cheap and can also be found for free.
+Many people store preserved foods in glass jars because they are cheap and can also be found for free.
 Small jars also make it convenient to rotate through your stockpile.

-The benefits stop there though.
+The benefits stop there, though.